FAQ

 Getting Started

 There is no fee to access Laneway.
-When you purchase an AEU, the seller pays a 10% commission to Laneway — not you.
-If you resell an AEU on the Laneway market, the 10% commission applies to your sale.
+When you purchase an AEU, the seller pays a commission to Laneway — not you.
+If you resell an AEU, the same commission applies to that transaction.

 If you have existing ocean freight contracts and want to explore what it looks like when the space component of your base rate is separately priced and tradable, reach out.
 We'll walk you through how AEUs work on your specific lanes and help you build a business case tailored to your operations.